Lola's

 Asian-Southern cooking with a chef-first reason to care

 The clearest reason to pay attention is Suzanne Cupps.
-The verified cuisine labels, Asian and Southern, are broad, so the decision should not be based on chasing one named dish or expecting a specific format.
+The cuisine labels, Asian and Southern, are broad, so the decision should not be based on chasing one named dish or expecting a specific format.
 Treat Lola's as a chef-led New York City restaurant where the appeal is the crossover of influences, not a checklist menu.

-Because no verified price range, signature dish, service style, or room details are available here, the practical move is to check the restaurant's current official materials before committing if budget, format, or a particular menu item matters.
+The practical move is to check the restaurant's current official materials before committing if budget, format, or a particular menu item matters.
 If the goal is a New York City dinner with a defined culinary angle and current recognition behind it, the case is stronger.

 Book for the times Lola's is open

 Lola's is closed Monday and Sunday.
-Verified hours are Tuesday 5–9:30 PM; Wednesday and Thursday 12–2:30 PM and 5–9:30 PM; Friday 12–2:30 PM and 5–10:30 PM; and Saturday 11:30 AM–2:30 PM and 5–10:30 PM.
+Hours are Tuesday 5–9:30 PM; Wednesday and Thursday 12–2:30 PM and 5–9:30 PM; Friday 12–2:30 PM and 5–10:30 PM; and Saturday 11:30 AM–2:30 PM and 5–10:30 PM.

 Use those windows as the main planning constraint.
 Lunch is available Wednesday through Saturday, with Saturday beginning at 11:30 AM, while dinner is available Tuesday through Saturday.
-The verified dress code is smart casual.
+The dress code is smart casual.

 Where it sits in a New York City decision